-In Hutt Valley DHB, admissions for (adeno)tonsillectomy increased during the 1990s, reached a peak in 2000-01 and then declined, with admissions during the 2000s being similar to the New Zealand average.
-Nationally admissions during 2003-2007 were very infrequent during the first year of life, but rose thereafter to peak amongst those 3-6 years of age.
+In Waikato DHB admissions for (adeno)tonsillectomy fluctuated during the 1990s, reached a peak in 1998-99 and thereafter declined, with admissions during this period generally being higher than the New Zealand average.
+Nationally, admissions during 2003-2007 were very infrequent during the first year of life, but rose thereafter to peak amongst those 3-6 years of age.
 This age profile was remarkably similar for all of the major indications for (adeno)tonsillectomy.
 Admissions were also significantly higher for European > Māori > Pacific and Asian children and those living in urban or more deprived areas.
-In Hutt Valley DHB during 1996-2007, admissions were also higher for European > Māori > Pacific and Asian children.
+In Waikato DHB during 1996-2007, admissions were higher for European > Pacific, Māori and Asian children.